1.0 Introduction

 GCS browser shows that the object is customer encrypted.

-2.2 GCE (Compute Engine)
+3.2 GCE (Compute Engine)

-Create a 256-bit AES key in Fortanix DSM with the
+Run the following steps to create a 256-bit AES key in Fortanix DSM with the

 EXPORT

-key operation enabled.$ python sdkms-cli create-key --obj-type AES --key-size 256 --name Google-Cloud-Master-Key --exportable
+key operation enabled:$ python sdkms-cli create-key --obj-type AES --key-size 256 --name Google-Cloud-Master-Key --exportable

 $ curl "https://cloud-certs.storage.googleapis.com/google-cloud-csek-ingress.pem" -o google-cloud-csek-ingress.pem $ openssl x509 -pubkey -noout -in google-cloud-csek-ingress.pem > google-cloud-csek-public.pem